 Living up to their own incomparable legacy would be impossible, yet considering that The Stooges have actually gone overboard and did too much thinking, it’s all pretty ironic.
 They’ve become more savant than idiot!
 That they’ve learned to play their instruments better doesn’t help the situation.
 The dum dum boys should have just gone dummer!!
 Fortunately, no track is too long that it becomes uninteresting.
 Unfortunately, no track is long enough to evolve into a free-form primal beast, encompassing blues/jazz and hysteria that was the Stooges’ trademark.
 Anyway, if you really wanna dig this album, you’ve gotta play it LOUD!

 Producer Steve Albini wasn’t to heavy handed on the mix, so he is probably not to blame.
-Yet, we must consider who produced the other three Stooges albums and successfully conjured up their magic; The Velvet Underground’s John Cale, (The Stooges) the Kingsmen’s Don Gallucci – who played the timeless keyboard riff on the 1963 hit “Louie Louie” at age 15 – (Funhouse) and David Bowie (Raw Power).
+Yet, we must consider who produced the other three Stooges albums and successfully conjured up their magic; Iggy himself with Jac Holzman (who re-mixed John Cale’s first shot at The Stooges’ debut album), the Kingsmen’s Don Gallucci – who played the timeless keyboard riff on the 1963 hit “Louie Louie” at age 15 – (Funhouse) and David Bowie (Raw Power).